Title: Professor of Music; Director of Choral Studies

 In 2016-17 Rivers conducts the CCM Chamber Choir in CCM’s first performance of the complete Rachmaninoff All-Night Vigil, the greatest a cappella work of the early 20th century (November 6, 2016, Cathedral Basilica, Covington, KY); and a staged production of J.S.
 Bach’s St. Matthew Passion (April 9, 2017, Christ Church Cathedral).

 In spring 2016 Rivers guest conducted Haydn and Mozart Missa Breves in Florence, Italy, and gave coachings, lectures and masterclasses in Shanghai, China.
 Recent guest conducting includes the Mozart Requiem in Vienna; J.S.
 Bach’s Mass in B Minor with South Korea’s Chang Won City Chorale and Orchestra; the Festival of the Aegean in Syros, Greece; Arvo Pärt’s Berliner Mass with South Korea's Inchon City Chorale; Haydn’s Nelson Mass, Mozart’s Coronation Mass, and John Rutter’s Requiem in Carnegie Hall; and a residency and concerts at the Sichuan Conservatory in Chengdu, China.
 Rivers served as Artistic Director USA for the World Choir Games Cincinnati 2012.
-In June 2017 he will conduct South Korea’s Suwon Civic Chorale and Orchestra and present masterclasses and teach conducting in Seoul.
+In June 2017 he will conduct South Korea’s Suwon Civic Chorale and Orchestra in the South Korean premiere of Monteverdi’s Vespers of 1610.
+He will also present masterclasses and teach conducting in Seoul.